 1 As the New Terminal B at LaGuardia Airport begins to welcome back travelers, what does LaGuardia Gateway Partners have in place and planned to make the experience memorable?

-We are so excited to see more and more passengers travelling through each day.
+We are so excited to see more and more passengers traveling through each day.
 As you know, we opened the new Terminal B Arrivals & Departures Hall in June 2020.
-Due to the pandemic however, not all of our shops and restaurants could open.
+Due to the pandemic, however, not all of our shops and restaurants could open.
 The units were built out and ready to go but remained closed.
 With passenger volumes increasing, we are now opening many of these units.
-In June, Hill Country Barbecue opened in our food court as well as Mulberry Street, our first sit down dining and bar in the Arrivals & Departures Hall.
-In early July, The Dean, a men’s shopping emporium opened as well.
+In June, Hill Country Barbecue opened in our food court as well as Mulberry Street, our first sit-down dining and bar in the Arrivals & Departures Hall.
+In early July, The Dean, a men’s shopping emporium, opened as well.
 And the beautiful new 10,000 sq feet American Express Centurion Lounge has also opened.

 2 How is LaGuardia Gateway Partners handling the latest employee shortage?

 Hiring from our community is a key focus for all our partners here at Terminal B. Working with the Council of Airport Opportunity, a nonprofit that addresses the employment needs of the communities surrounding the New York and New Jersey Metropolitan airports, we promote job opportunities and hiring events across their wide-reaching network of local candidates.
 They are wonderful resources and partners.
 Anyone interested in jobs here at Terminal B – or any of the local airports – can see a list of open positions and register for updates at www.caonynj.com.